Before the Big Event: Carbohydrate Loading

 Prepare the Shrimp

-- Heat 1 tbsp olive oil in a large non-stick or cast-iron skillet over medium-high heat.
+- Heat 1 tablespoon olive oil in a large non-stick or cast-iron skillet over medium-high heat.

 Prepare the Pasta Salad